Organisers | Umut Korkut and James Foley

 The phenomena of crises, identity politics, polarization and cognitive dissonance in European policies concerning migration could use some psychoanalysis.
 Taking an interdisciplinary approach that draws on both legal and social psychology scholarship, the paper will explore legal categorization in Europe by examining the social psychological underpinnings of laws that distinguish rights of humans placed in the categories of citizens and non-citizens within the European Union legal frameworks.
 Laws with a purpose of inclusion and exclusion that rely on categories, such as European citizenship and asylum, have a psychological source and impact that is both direct and far-reaching.
 Legal categories of citizen, European citizen, and non-citizen (many, but the focus here is on asylum-seeker, refugee, beneficiary of international protection) are based on mental evaluations that involve giving of value to human beings via status recognition and provision of rights.
 This process is largely identity-based and psychological because it involves emotionally laden positive and negative assessments that result in either social inclusion or exclusion via legal categories.
 The categories are hierarchical based on this evaluation and the content of rights with the result that social and economic rights are attached in a discriminatory manner as extensions of these positive/ negative and inclusionary/ exclusionary psychological evaluations.
 A cross-fertilization of conceptual approaches allows for a deeper understanding and updated articulation of rights of citizens and non-citizens within the European Union that can from there makes way for possible reformulations of policies both at the micro and macro levels.

-Magdalena Smieszek is a human rights advocate, activist, and educator, having lectured widely and worked around the world with various international organizations, including a decade with the United Nations, primarily with UNHCR but also IOM and UNDP.
-She had recently joined Al Quds Bard College for Arts and Sciences in East Jerusalem as visiting professor.
-In addition to her doctoral work at the Central European University that focuses on migration governance in Europe, she has completed degrees in international law at universities of Oxford, Windsor, and Calgary.
-One of her latest projects that explores the complexity ideas is a podcast called How We Are Human https://podcasts.ceu.edu/series/how-we-are-human
+Magdalena Smieszek is a human rights practitioner, researcher and educator.
+She has worked around the world with various international organizations, including a decade with the United Nations, primarily with UNHCR but also IOM and UNDP.
+Recent teaching was at Al Quds Bard College for Arts and Sciences in East Jerusalem as a visiting professor.
+In addition to doctoral work at the Central European University on human rights in migration governance in Europe, she has completed degrees focused on international law at universities of Oxford, Windsor and Calgary.
+One of her latest projects is a podcast series called How We Are Human. https://podcasts.ceu.edu/series/how-we-are-human

 (Re)negotiating Europeanisation in Poland: Discourse on Migration and Conflicting Visions of Europe